How to Drive a Culture of Ownership

 3. Don’t Solve, Empathise

-Resisting the urge to solve the problem will feel unnatural, sometimes even unfair.
+Resisting the urge to solve the problem will feel unnatural.
 But it’s important that you get used to it.
-Not all problems are yourproblems.
+Not all problems are your problems.

-One of the reasons why so many managers jump to the answer is because it can feel really good to solve other people’s problems, especially when they seem easy to solve.
+One of the reasons why so many managers jump to providing an answer is because it can feel really good to solve other people’s problems, especially when they seem easy to solve.
 But if you’re always playing the hero, you steal the glory from your team.

 4. Disagree and Commit